What are 802.11 Standards?

 Additionally, Wi-Fi 6E will allow Wi-Fi devices to take advantage of the 6 GHz frequency range.
 The addition of the 6 GHz range will mean more bandwidth available to reduce congestion and increase performance.

-You can expect Wi-Fi 6/802.11ax adoption to grow in the coming years, but for now 802.11ax is more horsepower than most use-cases call for.
+Wi-Fi 6/802.11ax adoption will likely grow in the coming years, but for now, 802.11ax requires more horsepower than most use cases require.

-It's a bit early to start deploying Wi-Fi 7, but there are some big upgrades in the works.
+It's a bit early to start deploying Wi-Fi 7; it has been released in many countries.
 Like 802.11ax, 802.11be will support 2.4/5/6 GHz, but it will boost theoretical maximum speeds upwards of 30 Gbps.

 Lesser Known Wi-Fi Standards

-• 802.11ah.
-Published in 2017, 802.11ah is also known as Wi-Fi HaLow.
-It allows for use of bandwidth spectrum below 1 GHz.
+802.11ah: Published in 2017, 802.11ah is also known as Wi-Fi HaLow.
+It allows for the use of bandwidth spectrum below 1 GHz.
 By using lower frequencies, it can travel farther.
 Use cases for Wi-Fi HaLow are those where low power and long-range are important.
-For example, IoT (Internet of Things) devices in industrial and smart city use-cases may benefit from 802.11ah
+For example, IoT (Internet of Things) devices in industrial and smart city use cases may benefit from 802.11ah

-• 802.11ad.
-The first Wi-gig standard, 802.11ad was published in 2012 and allowed for use of 60 GHz bandwidths.
+802.11ad: The first Wi-gig standard, 802.11ad, was published in 2012 and allowed for the use of 60 GHz bandwidths.
 By upping the frequency, 802.11ad can generate high-throughput but short-distance Wi-Fi signals.
-The theoretical maximum speed is around 7 Gbps, but only has about 30 feet of range.
-With 802.11ax ramping up in popularity, it's unlikely 802.11ad will become common.
-However, it's successor 802.11ay may find some viable use-cases in the years to come.
+The theoretical maximum speed is around 7 Gbps, but it only has about 30 feet of range.
+With 802.11ax ramping up in popularity, it's unlikely that 802.11ad will become common.
+However, its successor, 802.11ay, may find some viable use cases in the years to come.

 Remember: Check your Wi-Fi Routers, Access Points, and Clients!